Our Services

 Short QT Syndrome

 Short QT Syndrome (SQTS) is a rhythm abnormality in which the Q-T interval is much shorter than normal.
-The Q-T interval is a measurement of the time it takes the heart to recharge (repolarize) after contracting.

 Learn More!